 The beach in the town itself might not be the best one, but the hotels outside the centre have beautiful, nice and calm beaches.
 The reef is almost always present, so remember to check that your hotel has the flyer.
 Furthermore, just South of the town there is a part of the beach where the reef starts a bit further out.
 Head here if your hotel doesn’t have a private beach or a flyer.
-It’s is only a 10 walk from the promenade, and here you can swim without worries.
+It is only a 10 walk from the promenade, and here you can swim without worries.
 This is a popular spot for locals to hang out, so it will also give you a chance to interact with local families enjoying their day.

 Luxor – a highlight in Egypt

 Much more affordable is a group tour with a bus.
 The group tour can be more than half the price of a private car.
 The drawback is that you sometimes will be picked up very early.
-Also, you have to spend lots of time in the bus while it picks up other guests from different hotels.
+Also, you have to spend lots of time on the bus while it picks up other guests from different hotels.
 This can take quite some time, so keep this in mind when you book your trip.
-Expect to pay from around €100 per person for a group tour with bus.
+Expect to pay from around €100 per person for a group tour by bus.

 What to see in Luxor

-On a short trip as this, you can’t see everything that Luxor has to offer.
+On a short trip like this, you can’t see everything that Luxor has to offer.
 Depending on the tour organizer you have chosen, the program can vary a bit, but they all include the most important highlights.

 Colossi of Memnon